statycc/loop-fission/README.md

 ## About benchmark transformations

-In this repository, transformations of benchmarks have already been applied in the appropriate directories (`fission` and `alt`).
-The section on reproducing results focuses solely on how to measure differences between different versions of the benchmark programs.
+In this repository, transformations of benchmarks have already been applied in the appropriate directories (`fission` and `alt`), and our results focus on measuring differences between these different versions of benchmarks.
 This section will discuss briefly how these different benchmark versions are obtained in the first place.

-- The benchmarks in `fission/` have been transformed manually following our loop fission algorithm.
+**Fission** benchmarks have been transformed manually following our loop fission algorithm.
 These transformations are not reproducible mechanically.
 The programs have been parallelized by hand.
-We prefer the manual approach since automatic parallelization of while loops is not supported natively by OpenMP, nor any tool we are aware of.
-Programs with for loops could automatically parallelized.
+We prefer the manual approach since automatic parallelization of `while` loops is not supported natively by OpenMP or any tool we are aware of.
+Programs with `for` loops could automatically parallelized.

-- The benchmarks in `alt/` are the results of applying automatic transformation using [ROSE compiler](http://rosecompiler.org/).
+**Alt** benchmarks are the results of applying automatic transformation using [ROSE compiler](http://rosecompiler.org/).
 They are also automatically parallelized using the same tool.
-Some programs fail during these transformation steps, in which case we measure no difference.
+Some programs fail during these transformation steps, in which case we measure no difference between original.
 Because the tool transforms all code, including the timing code of the benchmark template, as last step we restore the original benchmark template.
 This can be done mechanically, for the most part, but manual inspection of the results is still required.
 The detailed steps for re-generating the `alt` files can be found [here](/utilities/rose-check/readme.md).